OWASP/joomscan/README.md

 ### Why OWASP JoomScan  ?

-If you want to do a penetration test on a Joomla Forum, OWASP JoomScan  is Your best shot ever!
+If you want to do a penetration test on a Joomla CMS, OWASP JoomScan  is Your best shot ever!
 This Project is being faster than ever and updated with the latest Joomla vulnerabilities.